gigachad80/Dorkeysy/README.md

 Featuring a modern UI inspired by Shadcn/Vercel design systems with automatic dark mode support.

+>[!NOTE]
+>Use the / (forward slash) key as a productivity shortcut.
+On many websites, pressing / instantly moves the cursor to the search bar, so you can start typing without using the mouse.

 ## 📋 Table of Contents
 - [Features](#-features)
 - [Installation](#-installation)